Audio Registers

 This register allows controlling the way the amplitude is randomly switched.

-If the LFSR is set to 7-bit mode, the output will become more regular, and some frequencies will sound more like Pulse than Noise.
-Note that switching from 15- to 7-bit mode when the LFSR is in a certain state can “lock it up”, which essentially silences CH4; this can be avoided by retriggering CH4, which resets the LFSR.
+Switching from 15- to 7-bit mode when the LFSR is in a certain state can “lock it up”, which essentially silences CH4; this can be avoided by retriggering CH4, which resets the LFSR.

 FF23 — NR44: Channel 4 control

-Bit 6 takes effect immediately upon writing to this register.
+• Length enable (Read/Write): Takes effect immediately upon writing to this register.